jump-dev/JuMP.jl/docs/src/background/algebraic_modeling_languages.md

  2.0
 ```

-Hopefully you agree that the macro version is much easier to read!
+Hopefully you agree that the macro version is much easier to read.

 ### Part III: JuMP to MathOptInterface

-In the third step, JuMP converts the functional form of the problem, i.e.,
+In the third step, JuMP converts the functional form of the problem, that is,
 `nonalgebraic_knapsack`, into the MathOptInterface API:
 ```jldoctest
 julia> import MathOptInterface as MOI